pghvlaans/wclock/README.md

 **wclock-0.1.0**

 wclock is a simple shell script to conveniently get times from around the world in terminal emulators and tty.
-It interfaces with /usr/share/zoneinfo to acquire time zones that match a user-provided search term (case- and space-insensitive).
+It interfaces with `date` and `/usr/share/zoneinfo` to acquire time zones that match a user-provided search term (case- and space-insensitive).

 The following features are included for increased convenience: